Keepsake

 • Storytellers who prefer video recording over writing

-• Gift-givers who want a turnkey prompted experience
+• Gift-givers who want a turnkey prompted experience, making Remento as a gift a natural choice

 Consider alternatives if